 The City of Lawrence Code was updated in 2001 to require landowners and citizens to use better practices to prevent pollution of streams, lakes, rivers and groundwater.

-- City of Lawrence Watershed Map
+- Drop-off at the City of Lawrence Compost Facility

 - Rain Barrel Instructions (PDF)